 Student societies

-The Moot Court Society provides an excellent platform for students to develop advocacy and legal reasoning skills.
-Through simulated court proceedings, students gain valuable experience in legal practice, preparing them for real-world challenges.
+The Moot Court Society helps students develop advocacy and legal reasoning skills through simulated court proceedings, which prepare them for real-world challenges.

-The Black Lawyers Association Student Chapter Stellenbosch University (“BLAsc SU”) was founded as an organisation of students, committed to the ideals of democracy, freedom, and fundamental human rights.
-It is governed by and adheres to the policies of the Black Lawyers Association and the Constitution of the Republic of South Africa.
+The Black Lawyers Association Student Chapter (BLAsc SU) upholds democracy, freedom, and human rights, aligning with the Black Lawyers Association and Constitution of the Republic of South Africa.

 Our Departments